wonabru/noise_estimation/README.md

 # noise_estimation

-Code for Noise Estimation in the case of chaotic motion
+Code for Noise Estimation for mixture of chaotic, noise and periodic motion.

 # Full code in C in folder